alcf-lidar/alcf-lidar.github.io/_includes/installation.md

 Below is a list of releases of the ALCF.
 The version numbers follow the [Semantic Versioning](https://semver.org).
-Installation instructions have been chaging with versions.
+Installation instructions have been changing with versions.
 Please follow the installation instructions in the documentation of the particular version.

 #### [1.1.0](https://github.com/alcf-lidar/alcf/releases/tag/v1.1.0) (2021-06-29) [[documentation](https://github.com/alcf-lidar/alcf/releases/download/v1.1.0/alcf-doc-1.1.0.zip)] [DOI: [10.5281/zenodo.5153867](https://zenodo.org/record/5153867)]